I own several general embroidery scissors. They are under four inches in length. All but two of my embroidery scissors are under $10.

 The Dovo and Gingher are the higher price ones, near $40 for each and only used for snipping fabric threads for hardanger cutwork.
 When not in use they are individually sheated in a leather sleeve and settled into my sewing box.

+To the left shows the three main style of embroidery scissors that I used.
+The shown DMC scissor is my general go-to embroidery scissor.
 The two lower ones are hardanger scissors.
 The Dovo is best for precise snipping but often I am working for an hour or longer snipping fabric threads from the center of a kloster block.
 That’s when I greatly appreciate the larger finger holes in the Gingher scissors.
+These three companies (DMC, Dovo, Gingher) each sell different models of their scissors so if you go looking to purchase scissors the ones you find may be different than these. |

 If you do hardanger like shown above you probably will generally find that general embroidery scissors are not going to be precise or sharp enough at the tip.